-We understand that parents and guardians sometimes have questions about children's behaviour online.
-We've put together some tools and resources to help you manage your family's experience on YouTube.
+We understand that parents and guardians sometimes have questions about teen behaviour and wellbeing online.
+We've put together some tools and resources to help you manage their experience on YouTube.

-What age does my child need to be to use YouTube?
+What age does my teen need to be to use YouTube?

 - Harassment and cyberbullying:

-- Moderating channel comments: There are tools available that allow your child to remove comments posted on their channel, or moderate them before they appear on the channel.
-To find out more, read our article on moderating channel comments.
+- Moderating channel comments: Your teen can remove comments posted on their channel or moderate them before they appear.
+Learn more about moderating channel comments.

 - Take a break reminders: This feature is automatically turned on for teens and reminds them to take a break while watching videos or YouTube Shorts.